cellularbricks/cellularbricks.github.io/README.md

 <p align="center">
 <video src="https://github.com/cellularbricks/cellularbricks.github.io/raw/refs/heads/main/hidden_channel_fast.mp4" type="video/mp4" autoplay="" muted="" playsinline="" loop="" style="margin: 0; width: 100%;"></video>
+  <figcaption><sub>The hidden channels learned morphogen-like activation patterns, such as left-right and radial gradients, enabling decentralized shape recognition and differentiation.
+</sub> </figcaption>
 </p>

 How is the approach able to tell apart tables from chairs?
 Looking at the morphogen development for a chair object can give some insights.
 Similar to the tables, many cells in the chair are initially classified as a plane (green).
 However, unlike in the table case, an anterior-posterior patterning is established (channel 21), akin to the biological head-to-tail axis.
 This pattern is mirrored in the classification of the cells, which initially identify the backrest and seat as separate table-like components.
 Over time, the signal propagates from posterior to anterior, guiding the cells to reach consensus that they form a chair.
 These observations suggest that the default classification for tables and chairs is initially “table,” but morphogen-like signals originating from the backrest region of chairs gradually induce a reclassification in neighboring cells, leading to a coherent identification of the object as a chair.